valarpirai/disposable-emails-validator-java/README.md

 ### Tech details
 - We are using BloomFilter a space-efficient probabilistic data structure
 - We are using DNS over HTTPS to verify the MX Records
+  - We have support CloudFlare and Google DNS resolver support